francocerino/BlockchainTracer/README.md

  11. Extend to private blockchains.
  12. Display option to trace data with a new address.
  13. Expand to more RPCs (besides Infura).
+ 14. Automate model info sheet completion.
+Use a LLM?